16 April 2018

 Consider this the least you need to know and do– as part of doing business today.
-Each section could be an entire book.
+Each section could be expanded into an entire book.

 From this starting point, you will be better informed for hiring the right person to suit your particular needs, should you delegate each and every piece.

 This is an iterative process.
 You will probably go through this checklist multiple times, as one piece feeds into the next yet becomes informed by steps much later in the process.

 After reading through to the end of this, you should discover the interconnectedness of all things mentioned here.

 Having worked at small businesses of Main Street in a small city, having worked for a variety of large and small tech startups in New York City and Silicon Valley, and having founded companies in Seattle (US) and Vancouver (Canada), hopefully this spares you years of learning all this the hard way.

 Naturally, some details or applicable regulations or procedures may have changed.

 Be sure to confirm all details before committing or executing on any plan, and consult professionals in your local jurisdiction for financial planning, tax compliance and legal opinions.